juliagusak/juliagusak.github.io/about.markdown

 - Currently, I am a Machine Learning researcher at <a href="https://www.skoltech.ru/en">Skoltech</a> at <a href="http://www.deeptensor.ml/team.html">Tensor networks and deep learning for applications in data mining</a> laboratory, where I work with <a href="https://scholar.google.com/citations?user=5kMqBQEAAAAJ&hl=en">Prof. Ivan Oseledets</a> and <a href="https://scholar.google.com/citations?user=wpZDx1cAAAAJ&hl=en">Prof. Andrzej Cichocki</a>.

-- I received my Ph.D. in Probability Theory and Statistics from <a href="https://www.msu.ru/en/">Lomonosov Moscow State University</a>, and in parallel, I've completed a Master's-level programm in Computer Science and Data Analysis from the <a href="https://yandexdataschool.com/">Yandex School of data analysis</a>.
+- I received my Ph.D. in Probability Theory and Statistics from <a href="https://www.msu.ru/en/">Lomonosov Moscow State University</a>, and in parallel, I completed a Master's-level programm in Computer Science and Data Analysis from the <a href="https://yandexdataschool.com/">Yandex School of data analysis</a>.

 - My recent research deals with compression and acceleration of computer vision models using tensor methods.
 Also, I am very interested in audio-related problems, in particular, currently I participate in the project on speech synthesis and voice conversion.